 As mentioned above the system will filter out keywords of voice recordings and sort information accordingly.
 In the end, the information will be displayed in a table.

 Creating a work order is one of the most time-intensive jobs of a forester.
 With the information gathered by the system, some parts can be automatically filled out.
 The forester would have to only check if the information is correct and complete the rest.

 Forest workers have to plan out in which areas harvester machines can be used and where they need to cut manually.
 Also, they have to be aware of all possible danger zones in the area which is why the forester can attach different maps to the work order.
 They will help the forest workers to get an impression of the locality.

-The course of the project has shown that a methodical approach and user-centred design was essential for the project to succeed.
-In addition to that we faced the challenge of coordinating a team of four and often preventing discussions from going into the void.
+The course of the project has shown that a methodical approach and user-centred design were essential for the project to succeed.
+In addition to that, we faced the challenge of coordinating a team of four and often preventing discussions from leading to no result.
 However, we benefited from an open user group that was interested in our questions.
 Thanks to the large number of interviews with stakeholders we were able to understand the processes of timber trade and develop a product that has the potential to simplify the work process of the target group.